 Pan Am 103 Bombing

-On December 21, 1988, on a cold and ultimately chilling evening just four days before Christmas, Pan Am Flight 103 took off from London’s Heathrow Airport bound for New York City.
+On December 21, 1988, Pan Am Flight 103 took off from Heathrow Airport in London bound for New York City.
 Among the 259 passengers and crew were 190 Americans.

 They never made it home.
-Less than 40 minutes into the flight, the plane exploded over the sky above Lockerbie, Scotland, killing everyone on board and 11 Scots on the ground.
+Less than 40 minutes into the flight, the plane exploded over Lockerbie, Scotland, killing everyone on board and 11 Scots on the ground.

 Until 9/11, it was one of the world’s most lethal acts of air terrorism and one of the largest and most complex acts of international terrorism ever investigated by the FBI.

-Recently, the Libyan government formally accepted responsibility for the bombing and has agreed to pay nearly $3 billion to the victims’ families.
+The Libyan government formally accepted responsibility for the bombing and agreed to pay nearly $3 billion to the victims’ families.